Hullow/42/Philosophers/Journal-philo.md

 possible data race during read of size 4

 ## Of note
+- Tests that kill a philo: `valgrind ./philo 200 800 200 200` (or classic `valgrind ./philo 10 800 400 200`)
 - `./philo 200 1000 200 200` => a philo dies, but not with `./philo 200 1500 200 200`
 - `valgrind --tool=helgrind ./philo X 1000 200 200` => possible data race during read of size 4
 - `valgrind --tool=helgrind ./philo 1 1000 200 200`
+- philos dying too early sometimes (5-10ms) => made short usleeps (100-200ms) a bit longer.
+Seems to remove the issue.
+- philos dying too slowly: `./philo 200 600 200 200` => 650ms from last eating to died (in VM)

+# 27/1/25
+- Tests
+- Wrote bash tester specifically for negative death timestamps using Claude, to see difference with parameters. o1 answered with "no because responsible AI", then rate limit